 We welcome you to explore our website to learn more about the many innovative activities at the Paul L. Foster School of Medicine.
 We are excited about our prospects and want you to share in our unbridled enthusiasm about our future.

-She moved to the University of Tennessee in Memphis as Chair of the Department of Obstetrics and Gynecology and transitioned into the Director of Health Care Excellence and the Director of Centering Pregnancy in August 2009.
-She joined the Paul L Foster School of Medicine at Texas Tech University Health Science Center March 2011 as Chair of Obstetrics and Gynecology.
+She moved to the University of Tennessee in Memphis as chair of the department of obstetrics and gynecology and transitioned into the director of health care excellence and the director of centering pregnancy in August 2009.
+She joined the Paul L. Foster School of Medicine at Texas Tech University Health Sciences Center El Paso in March 2011 as chair of obstetrics and gynecology.

 Dr. Mallett has been an invited speaker at numerous national conferences as a thought leader and expert.
 She has also been an oral board examiner for the American Board of Obstetrics and Gynecology.
-Among her multiple leadership positions she most recently served as the Vice Chair of the Tennessee Section of the American College of Obstetrics and Gynecology (ACOG).
+Among her multiple leadership positions she most recently served as the vice chair of the Tennessee Section of the American College of Obstetrics and Gynecology (ACOG).
 She has received a number of research grants awards from the NIH and other funding resources.
-The most current for Infant Mortality Reduction in Shelby County granted by the Tennessee Bureau of TennCare to conduct the Centering Pregnancy Intiative.
-She had authored over 40 articles, book chapter and abstracts.
+The most current for infant mortality reduction in Shelby County granted by the Tennessee Bureau of TennCare to conduct the Centering Pregnancy Intiative.
+She has authored over 40 articles, book chapter, and abstracts.
 She has conducted numerous clinical trials and has had a fruitful research career.

 Dr. Mallett is a member of a number of professional organizations including the American College of Obstetrics and Gynecology, American Uro-Gynecologic Society, American Medical Association and the International Uro-Gynecology Association.